 If any party proposes a purchase involving a transfer of corporate control of the Company, the Company believes that the decision on the proposed purchase shall be ultimately made based on the intent of the shareholders as a whole.
 Also, the Company would not reject a large-scale purchase of the Company's shares if it would contribute to ensuring and enhancing the Company's corporate value and the common interests of its shareholders.
-Nonetheless, there are several forms of corporate acquisition that benefit neither the corporate value of the target company nor the common interests of its shareholders, such as the following: those with a purpose that would obviously harm the corporate value of the target company and the common interests of its shareholders; those with the potential to substantially coerce shareholders into selling their shares; those that do not provide sufficient time or information for the target company's Board of Directors and shareholders to consider the terms of the large-scale purchase, or for the target company's Board of Directors to make an alternative proposal; and those that require the target company to discuss or negotiate with the acquirer in order to procure more favorable terms for the shareholders than those presented by the acquirer.
+Nonetheless, there are several forms of corporate acquisition that benefit neither the corporate value of the target company nor the common interests of its shareholders, such as the following: those with a purpose that would obviously harm the corporate value of the target company and the common interests of its shareholders.

-The Company places importance on the level of customer satisfaction, and strives to maintain and improve its corporate value.
-The Company thinks that the source of its corporate value lies in: (a) its comprehensive technological capabilities which it has accumulated since its foundation as a pioneer in the information processing outsourcing business, (b) the existence of people who can fuse state-of-the-art technologies in quick response to environmental changes and (c) various stable and long-term relationships with customers which were built by utilizing the strength as an independent corporation.
-If these sources of the corporate value are not understood and these elements are not secured and improved over the mid-to-long-term by the acquirer of a proposed large-scale purchase of the Company's shares, the Company's corporate value and the common interests of its shareholders will be harmed.
+If the sources of the corporate value are not understood and these elements are not secured and improved over the mid-to-long-term by the acquirer of a proposed large-scale purchase of the Company's shares, the Company's corporate value and the common interests of its shareholders will be harmed.
 The Company believes that it is necessary to ensure its corporate value and the common interests of its shareholders by taking necessary and reasonable countermeasures against such abusive purchases.

-2) Summary of specific measures to realize the Basic Policy

-a) Special measures to realize the Basic Policy such as effective use of the Company's assets and proper formation of the Company group
+- 2) Summary of specific measures to realize the Basic Policy - a) Special measures to realize the Basic Policy such as effective use of the Company's assets and proper formation of the Company group